Can a Drug/Marijuana Trafficking Conviction Be Expunged?

-- Schedule V Drugs can include prescription and over the counter medication, such as codeine.
+- Schedule V Drugs can include prescription and over-the-counter medication, such as codeine.

 Recent Victories in Expungement of Drug Trafficking Convictions

-We have been representing people in expungement cases for over 30 years, and we have successfully helped many people have the drug trafficking convictions sealed and expunged.
+We have been representing people in expungement cases for over 30 years, and we have successfully helped many people have their drug trafficking convictions sealed and expunged.
 Some of these cases have been simple cases while others are more complex and involve multiple trafficking convictions.